 COVID Vaccine Facts and Myths

 Myths about the coronavirus seem to have spread as widely as the virus itself, so it is important we all get the facts, especially when it comes to the vaccines.

-And the most important COVID-19 vaccine fact: The best way to protect yourself and others from the virus is to get the vaccine when it is available to you.
+And the most important COVID-19 vaccine fact: The best way to protect yourself and others from the virus is to get the vaccine.

 Myth: COVID-19 vaccines can give you COVID-19.

 Fact: You cannot get COVID-19 from a vaccine.

 Vaccines work by helping your body develop immunity to a germ but not actually making you sick.
 Your body detects what seems to be the germ and makes antibodies protect you in the future.
 Having side effects is actually a sign that the vaccine is triggering your immune system.